moves-rwth/dynasty/README.md

 #### All other approaches

-TODO
+**TODO**

 ### Optimal Feasibility Analysis
-Optimal feasibility analysis is enabled by adding an optimality criterion.
+Optimal feasibility analysis differs from feasibility analysis in that an optimality criterion is added.
 An optimality criterion consists of a property, a direction, and a relative tolerance, written in a file:

 ```